RedPitaya/Documentation/appsFeatures/multichannel/multichannel.rst

 The synchronized boards can be controlled as any normal Red Pitaya board.
 However, remote control from a computer is usually preferred to as it allows for more flexibility and easier control of multiple boards from the same program.

-For direct comparison of the two systems, please see the :ref:`Q&A section <multiboard_Q&A>`.
+For direct comparison of the two systems, please see the :ref:`Q&A section <faq_multiboard>`.

 .. note::